UniversityatAlbany-LearningEncounters/Encounter-Template-Reveal.js/README.md

 Encounter Template
 ==================

 Enhanced template to create learning encounters with Reveal.js.
-Template includes learning encounter objective, process, and deliverable slides, with vertical scrolling code.
+Template includes learning encounter objective, process, and deliverable slides.

 REPLACE ABOVE TITLE AND TEXT WITH INFORMATION SPECIFIC TO YOUR LEARNING ENCOUNTER.